zjy-Felix/Felix/_pages/about.md

   - /about.html
 ---

-I am a Junior Year Undergraduate student from [HKU](https://www.hku.hk/), majoring in Quantitative Finance and double majoring in Mathematics.
+I am a Junior Year Undergraduate student from [University of Hong Kong](https://www.hku.hk/), majoring in Quantitative Finance and double majoring in Mathematics.
 My research interest lies in operations research, especially in stochastic control, bandit, data-driven decision making, and dynamic programming.

 I am very fortunate to be supervised by [Prof. Kuo](https://sites.google.com/site/yonghongkuo/) and [Prof. Wang](http://zhengliwang.net/) in HKU.

 You can find my [CV](/assets/Zhang_Jingyan_CV.pdf) here.
+(Not yet cuz i don't know how to create a hyperlink in github right now.)

 Email: [u3597410@connect.hku.hk](mailto:u3597410@connect.hku.hk) or [felixzjy@hku.hk](mailto:felixzjy@hku.hk)